Changes to the cleaning method

 - Cleaning specific items

-Freshwater pests, including didymo, could squeeze the life out of our country's most precious rivers and lakes.
-They can be spread by a single drop of water or plant fragment.
+Invasive freshwater pests, including didymo, could squeeze the life out of our country's most precious rivers and lakes.
+They can be spread by a single drop of water or plant fragment or single fish egg.
 You can help to protect your favourite waterways if you always check, clean, then dry any equipment that comes into contact with the water, between every waterway, every time.

-The South Island is a controlled area for didymo.
-This makes it a legal requirement to clean all gear used in the water before going from one waterway to another.
+The South Island is a Controlled Area for the invasive freshwater algae didymo (also known as rock snot), which was first detected there in 2004.
+This makes it a legal requirement to clean all gear used in the water before going from one South Island waterway to another waterway.
+So far, no didymo has been found in the North Island.

-To prevent the spread of freshwater pests (like didymo), whenever you move between waterways you must check, clean and dry all your gear that comes into contact with water.
+To prevent the spread of invasive freshwater pests (like didymo), whenever you move between waterways you must check, clean, and dry all your gear that comes into contact with water.
 If you don't want to treat your gear, make sure you only use it in one waterway.

 Remove any plant matter from your gear and leave it at the site (the river or lake bank), or put it in the rubbish.
 Don't wash plant material down any drain.